ELOS-MAX/ELOS-MAX/README.md

 — the carpenter

-# ELOS-DEEP / ELOS-MAX – The Deep Explainer
+# ELOS-MAX – The Deep Explainer
 Everything you need to understand, run, extend, and eventually turn this prototype into the backbone of green data centers and decentralized operating systems.**

 ```